Hardware Bill of Materials (HBOM) and CRA Compliance

 Your SBOM lists libraries and software packages, but what about the firmware burned into your Bluetooth chip or the microcontroller at the heart of your device?
 A Hardware Bill of Materials (HBOM) extends the component inventory to cover physical chips, modules, and the firmware running on them.
-The CRA defines "product with digital elements" in Article 3(1) to include hardware products and defines "hardware" in Article 3(5) as "a physical electronic information system, or parts thereof capable of processing, storing or transmitting digital data".
-The regulation does not use the term "HBOM" anywhere, but the obligation to document and exercise due diligence over all components, including hardware, flows directly from Article 3(1), Article 13(5), and Annex I, Part II, point (1).
+The CRA does not use the term "HBOM", but hardware products, separately marketed hardware components, third-party component due diligence, and the SBOM component inventory all point to the same practical need: know which hardware and firmware are inside the product.

 Summary